cjmang/Slay-The-Spire-Archipelago-Mod/README.md

 # StSArchipelago
-Archipelago integration into Slay the Spire
+Archipelago integration into Slay the Spire.
+Credit to Kono Tyran for the original implementation.

 # Contributing
 You will need to set the gradle property for the `steamPath`,